Deploy Smart Flows On-Premises

 3.1.
 Select the login in with log in with password option.

 3.3.
-Enter the password specified in the application.properties file.
+Enter the initial password specified in the sample.user.password property within the application.properties file.

 3.4.
 Select the login button.